Quick Start#

 train_t['LotFrontage'].plot(kind='kde', ax=ax, color='red')

-lines, labels = ax.get_legend_handles_labels()
+lines, _ = ax.get_legend_handles_labels()

 ax.legend(lines, labels, loc='best')

-Feature-engine’s transformers can be assembled within a Scikit-learn pipeline.
+Feature-engine’s transformers can be assembled within a scikit-learn pipeline.
 This way, we can store our entire feature engineering pipeline in one single object or pickle (.pkl).
 Here is an example of how to do it:

 import numpy as np